 Now that you know what’s required, you’re probably wondering how you get there, and this is really when the highest R-Value insulation conversation begins.

 When you’re talking about spray foam, it’s not that simple and I am going to thoroughly explain that in just a moment.
-On the surface, you would think the recommended 6-inches of open cell spray foam depending on where you live or 5-inches of closed cell spray foam on the roof deck is only going to give you an R-Value of around R-21 or R-30 respectively, making spray foam appear to have lower insulation ratings when it comes to R-Value.
+On the surface, you would think the recommended 6- to 10-inches of open cell spray foam depending on where you live or 5-inches of closed cell spray foam on the roof deck is only going to give you an R-Value of around R-21 or R-30 respectively, making spray foam appear to have lower insulation ratings when it comes to R-Value.

 Before we do that deep dive into whether the highest R-Value means the best insulation, let’s talk about some factors that impact insulation R-Value.